WokLibCodeClub/Python-Clock/Step5-Adding-minute-and-hour-hands/README_trinket.md

 If you save and run your code you should see that your clock has a moving second hand and a rather **ugly**, oversized minute hand pointing to 3 o'clock.

 Change the coordinates in the ```screen.register_shape()``` line of code to make a better shape.
 To understand what the coordinates mean look at this picture of the clock with the x and y coordinates of the minute hand marked.
 You need to select x and y values of corner points to make a thinner, more elegant minute hand.
+Remember the centre of the clock is at x=0, y=0.

 ![Clock with grid and minute hand](clock_grid_hand_sm.gif "Clock with x and y coordinate grid and minute hand outline")